konveyor/tackle2-ui/README.md

 ### Installing Tackle on Minikube or Kubernetes

-For installation on Kubernetes refer to Tackle2 documentation [https://github.com/konveyor/tackle2-operator/blob/main/docs/k8s.md](k8s.md)
+For installation on Kubernetes refer to [https://github.com/konveyor/tackle2-operator#readme](Tackle2 operator readme) file.

 Once minikube is installed with OLM installed, as seen above, then deploy Tackle by running this command :
 `kubectl apply -f https://raw.githubusercontent.com/konveyor/tackle2-operator/main/tackle-k8s.yaml`